Back to Blog

 Institutional Discipline: The Framework for Funded Success

-• Keep risk below 1% per trade
+• Keep risk under 1% of the account on any single trade

-• Use pre-placed stop losses
+• Use pre-placed stop losses, not mental ones

 Brain monitoring equipment revealing problematic trading behavior patterns.